grammyjs/website/site/docs/guide/filter-queries.md

 ### Building complex queries

-It is technically possible to combine filter queries to more complicated formulas if they are in [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form), even though this seems to be rarely useful.
+It is technically possible to combine filter queries to more complicated formulas if they are in [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form), even though this is unlikely to be useful.

 ```ts
 bot